leanprover-community/blog/posts/lte-examples.md

 A linearly ordered field is called *conditionally complete* provided that every nonempty subset which is bounded above has a least upper bound, and every subset which is bounded below has a greatest lower bound.
 The reals are an example of such a field, and any two such fields are (uniquely) isomorphic, as ordered fields.

-The file [`examples/real.lean`](https://github.com/leanprover-community/lean-liquid/blob/ebb498cdd2caa39d51e7668e4072dc15825a76d5/src/examples/real.lean) indicates these facts in the following examples as evidence that Leans' definition of the reals is correct.
+The file [`examples/real.lean`](https://github.com/leanprover-community/lean-liquid/blob/ebb498cdd2caa39d51e7668e4072dc15825a76d5/src/examples/real.lean) indicates these facts in the following examples as evidence that Lean's definition of the reals is correct.
 ```lean
 -- The reals are a conditionally complete linearly ordered field.
 example : conditionally_complete_linear_ordered_field ℝ :=